RobbieJKatz/VCNL3020/README.txt

 EXECUTIVE SUMMARY
 —————————————————

 The VCNL3020 chip is a good near-distance proximity sensor.
-It is easy to program and interface with however when sensing humans, e.g. hands, heads, ears, I would suggest making sure the application requires the proximity distance to be within 3cm to achieve reliability.
+It is easy to program and interface with however when sensing humans, e.g. hands, heads, ears, I would suggest making sure the application requires the proximity distance to be within 3cm to achieve reliability (if no external LED used).
 The chip can do all the processing, and can give the master uC interrupts when needed.
 This results in simple uC side programming.

 ——————————————
 FILES INCLUDED